 · Professor Diner’s 4th Study Session at the Hotel

-· Visit to the College of Charleston for presentation by Dr. Dale Rosengarten
+· Visit to the College of Charleston for presentation by Harlan Greene, noted historian and author.

 · Rest of the Afternoon at Leisure.
 Your guide will have suggestions to help you design your free time.

 · Transfer to Airport for Return Flight to Boston

 In addition to our focus on the Jewish past and present in Savannah and Charleston, we will also concentrate on beautiful architecture and magnificent formal gardens that abound in both cities.
 We have purposefully scheduled in free time so you can enjoy the charms of both these historic cities on your own.

 Day One – Sunday, May 26th – Depart for Savannah

 Fly from Boston to Savannah/Hilton Head International Airport and transfer to the hotel.